 Instead, once we’ve weathered this crisis, People teams can engage employees around what the way forward might look like.
 Perhaps employees are allowed to work from home as they choose a couple of times per month, or once per week.
 Maybe managers can move more towards truly performance-based evaluations, rather than counting people in seats as a measure of productivity.
 Possibly, some companies will see the value in becoming completely remote, slashing their overhead and forging an entirely new path forward.

 Similarly, if your company has successfully cultivated more openness between team members as a result of these new working circumstances, this is your chance to capitalize on it to drive inclusion and belonging.
 As the lines blur even further between home and work, employers can move towards the ideal of enabling employees to bring more of themselves to meetings and projects, and thereby increase engagement.
-Consider this an opportunity to really tailor your company culture and employee experience to your employees.
+Consider this an opportunity to improve company culture by really tailoring it and the employee experience to your employees.
 HR can emerge from this panic with a focus on employee needs and innovative responses, rather than trying to claw back all of the privileges allowed during the pandemic and destroying employee trust in the process.